Juniper, Rocky Mountain

 |Tree Height||Tree Spread|

-A medium-sized tree that is scraggly with a rounded to pyramidal crown.
-The bark is dark reddish-brown to grayish in color, thin, fibrous, and usually shreds with age.
+A medium-sized tree that is scraggly pyramidal when young, becoming rounded and open with age.
+The attractive bark is dark reddish-brown to grayish in color, thin, fibrous, and shredding with age.
 Leaves are green or blue-green, usually barely overlapping and closely appressed, scale-like and long.
 Male and female cones are on separate trees.
 The female cones are solitary at the tips of branchlets and ripen from September through October.

-All of the native junipers are valuable ornamental species, and many horticultural varieties have been developed.
-Rocky Mountain juniper is widely used in shelterbelts and wildlife plantings.
+All of the native junipers are valuable ornamental species, and many horticultural varieties have been developed, including ‘Cologreen’, ‘Pathfinder’, and ‘Wichita Blue’ (with a bright blue color).
 The close-grained, aromatic, and durable wood of junipers is used for furniture, interior paneling, novelties, and fence posts.
 The fruits and young branches contain aromatic oil that is used in medicines.
-Other species to try: Chinese juniper.